 Take, for example, his ‘How to be Mind Controlled’ video, posted just a month ago.

 Here Sears offers a sardonic monologue ‘arguing’ for the benefits of not thinking for yourself and letting the daily horrors promoted in the media leave you fearful and easy to control.
-It might be tempting to interpret a video like this as a welcome call for people to think critically about what they see and avoid sensationalist media coverage.
-But Sears’ advice seems to go further than this and mid-way through the video he inserts the line:
+It might be tempting to interpret a video like this as a welcome call for people to think critically about what they see and avoid sensationalist media coverage but Sears’ advice seems to go further than this and mid-way through the video he inserts the line:

 I want to be heavily vaccinated so I can be protected from the diseases that I’ve been told to be extremely afraid of.

 Following Sears’ standard approach, the video is a satirical endorsement of the AHA’s advice by his mindless ultra spiritual alter-ego, who proceeds to lay out all of the ‘good’ reasons to follow their recommendations.
-The actual message Sears wants to convey is the inverse; coconut oil is good for you and the AHA is issuing harmful recommendations due to being in the pocket of big aggro-businesses.
+The actual message Sears wants to convey is the inverse; coconut oil is good for you and the AHA is issuing harmful recommendations due to being in the pocket of big aggro-business.

 The video is a hodgepodge of conspiracy thinking and bad logic with Sears using his satirical monologue to argue (in order of appearance) that: